Torelli loci, product cycles, and the homomorphism conjecture for $\mathcal{A}_g$: Introduction

 An explanation for Conjecture \ref{conj:Hom} could be the existence of a compact subvariety of codimension $g$ for which $\mathsf{H}^*(V)$ is generated by pullbacks of tautological classes on $\A_g$.
 By the ampleness of $\lambda_1$ and the Gorenstein property of $\R^*(\A_g)$, we would then have

 as $\mathbb{Q}$-algebras.
 Moreover, $\taut$ would then be realized as the pullback

 and, therefore, would be a homomorphism of $\mathbb{Q}$-algebras.

 For $g\geq 3$, there are no such subvarieties $V \subset \A_g$ over the complex numbers \cite{keelsadun}.
 However, in characteristic $p$, the locus $V_0\subset \A_g$ of abelian varieties with $p$-rank $0$ provides a compact subvariety of the correct codimension (which represents a multiple of $\lambda_g$), see \cite{NO, vdg}.
 Unfortunately, the Chow groups of $V_0$ have not yet been determined.
-Nevertheless, the existence of $V_0$ in characteristic $p$ may be viewed as motivation for the following weakening of Conjecture \ref{conj:Hom}: \begin{conj}[$\overline{\mathbb{Q}}$ form] The homomorphism property holds for all classes $\alpha, \beta \in \CH^*(\A_g)$ defined over $\overline{\mathbb Q}$. \end{conj}
+A specialization argument shows that the homomorphism property for cycles on $\mathcal A_g(\overline{\mathbb F}_p)$ for all $p$ implies the homomorphism property for cycles on $\mathcal A_g(\overline{\mathbb Q})$.
+Since every cycle over $\mathbb C$ is homologous to a cycle defined over $\overline{\mathbb Q}$, Conjecture \ref{conj:Hom} would then follow.

-Both Conjectures \ref{conj:Hom} and \ref{conj:weakHom} are rather bold interpretations of the current data.
+Conjecture \ref{conj:Hom} is a rather bold interpretation of the current data.
 Another possibility is that the homomorphism property holds in the restricted case where at least one of the classes $\alpha$ or $\beta$ is a Noether-Lefschetz cycle or, more generally, a special cycle \footnote{See \cite {MO} for a discussion of special cycles in the context of $\A_g$.}.